vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere/Install-VamiCertificate.md

 The `Install-VamiCertificate` cmdlet allows you to replace the certificate of a VAMI interface.
 Supports:

-- vSphere Replication Appliance
+- vSphere Replication appliance
-- Site Recovery Manager Appliance.
+- Site Recovery Manager appliance

 ## Examples